Haruka Sawamura: Reception

 Critical reception to Haruka has been positive.
-Vandal claimed that Haruka's meeting with Kiryu was the one of the biggest points from the series due to how their relationship develops until Yakuza 6.
+Vandal claimed that Haruka's meeting with Kiryu was one of the biggest points from the series due to how their relationship develops until Yakuza 6.
 RPGamer criticized that in her debut Haruka is kidnapped multiple times in the story, making the game ridiculous.
 Destructoid reported that the cutscenes involving Kiryu and Haruka were the most entertaining parts of the series.
 PCInvasion regarded Haruka's relationship with Kiryu as the strongest part from Yakuza Kiwami as they develop a strong bond with Haruka's traits making Kiryu less stoic to the point of comparing them as a daughter and a father, respectively.
 In a 2018 popularity poll, Haruka was voted as the 17th best Yakuza character.
 GamesRadar listed her as one of gaming's best female characters, due to her care towards other members in the cast of the Yakuza series.

 Many commenters focused on her debut as playable character.
 USGamer appreciated playing as Haruka in Yakuza 5 due to the change of pace Sega provided after multiple types of fighters in the narrative and felt that her long distanced relationship with her adoptive father was the most appealing area of the game.
 HobbyConsolas stated while idols might not be interesting to Western gamers, Haruka still offered more variety to the game.
 GameSpot also liked the handling of her story due to how the character has matured ever since her debut although the reviews had mixed opinions about Haruka's career.
 Egmnow praised how Haruka's character stands out across the series starting with how Kiryu finds her in a store alone and how she grows into a popular idol in Yakuza 5.
 As a result, the writer believes Haruka added "a feminine touch" into a narrative focused on masculine fighters.
 Polygon wrote an article about how Haruka is relevant in a narrative filled with toxic masculinity, she is still depending on others including Kiryu and Akiyama despite achieving her dreams of becoming an idol.
 IGN liked how surprising the option to play as Haruka was due to how different she is from other characters.
 Meanwhile, RPGFan considered Haruka's gameplay to be most outstanding in the game due to how the mechanics emulate Kiryu's fight as Haruka has to keep her own health meter during dance fights.
+Rock Paper Shotgun called her as one of the most deep female character in the franchise as previous female characters are often the subject of male gaze for the players despite the developers attempt to bring active female character to the narrative like Kaoru Sayama in Yakuza 2; Haruka was noted to stand out as her career forces her to encounter fans of idols which contrasts police dramas-like stories featured in Yakuza 5.
+In another article, the same website enjoyed the J-pop work as the player encounters more singers in Haruka's life performing different typs of themes.